Tessakam/C-Sharp-workshop-6.1.2021/README.md

 ### Your turn!
 #### For Windows users
 - Let's create your first ASP.NET MVC project in Visual Studio.
 - The goal?
-Merge 2 PDF files into 1 PDF file.
+Merge 2 PDF files into 1 new PDF file.
 - You can use the 2 example PDF's in this respository

 1. Create an ASP.NET MVC project.
 For doing that, just click File - New - Project.